Seeing consumer journey in AI world

 Over the past year, early behavioral signals suggest something more fundamental is changing in how people discover, consider, and choose products and services online.
 These shifts point to a reconfiguration of where influence happens in the consumer journey—increasingly upstream of traditional touchpoints, before leadership teams have visibility.

-For organizations that rely heavily on first-party data, this raises an uncomfortable question: how much of the decision-making process are we no longer seeing?
+• The visibility gap: For organizations that rely heavily on first-party data, this raises an uncomfortable question about how much of the decision-making process they can no longer see.
+In higher-involvement categories, traditional analytics often capture activity only after the influence has occurred.

 At the same time as discovery is evolving, organizations have become increasingly sophisticated at measuring behavior within their own digital ecosystems.
 First-party data has never been richer.
 Teams can see, in detail, how users move through their apps, platforms, and owned environments.